DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Introduction

 Despite the recent success of Mamba-style techniques in enabling efficient MTS analysis, directly applying standard Mamba to multivariate time series often yields suboptimal performance compared with state-of-the-art methods~\cite{wang2024deep}.
 This gap can be mainly attributed to the following limitations.
-(1) \textbf{Lack of cross-variate modeling:} Mamba was originally developed for language-like, essentially univariate sequences and thus lacks explicit mechanisms for capturing dependencies among multiple correlated variates.
+(1) \textbf{Difficulty in disentangling entangled temporal and variate contexts:} Unlike language tokens, which typically lie in relatively discrete contexts, MTS observations are jointly governed by intra-series temporal dynamics and inter-series interactions.
+These factors often overlap and intertwine, making it difficult for vanilla Mamba to disentangle meaningful and structured representation.
+(2) \textbf{Lack of explicit cross-variate modeling:} Mamba was originally developed for language-like, essentially univariate sequences, and therefore lacks explicit mechanisms for capturing dependencies among multiple correlated variates.
 Prior studies have shown that modeling inter-variable interactions is crucial for effective MTS representation learning~\cite{liuitransformer, Crossformer, LIFT}.
-(2) \textbf{Difficulty in disentangling entangled temporal and variate contexts:} Unlike language tokens that typically lie in relatively discrete contexts, MTS observations are jointly shaped by intra-series temporal dynamics and inter-series interactions.
-These factors often overlap and intertwine, making it difficult for vanilla Mamba to disentangle meaningful and structured representations.
-(3) \textbf{Insufficient explicit modeling of lag dependencies:} Mamba relies on a recurrent hidden-state update in which each state depends primarily on the immediately preceding timestep.
-This design may limit its ability to explicitly capture lagged effects that are pervasive in real-world MTS, where changes in one variate can influence another only after a non-negligible delay~\cite{long2024unveiling, LIFT, jiang2023pdformer}.
-For instance, in traffic forecasting, an accident in one region may not immediately affect adjacent areas; instead, its impact typically propagates through the network over several minutes.
+(3) \textbf{Insufficient explicit modeling of lag dependencies:} Mamba relies on recurrent hidden-state updates, in which each state depends primarily on the immediately preceding timestep.
+This design may limit its ability to explicitly capture lagged effects that are pervasive in real-world MTS, where changes in one variate may influence another only after a non-negligible delay~\cite{long2024unveiling, LIFT, jiang2023pdformer,an2025damba}.
+For example, in traffic forecasting, an accident in one region may not immediately affect adjacent areas; instead, its impact often propagates through the network over several minutes.
 Precisely capturing such propagation delays is therefore crucial for accurate dependency modeling and reliable prediction.